Rajkot–Somnath line

-The Rajkot–Somnath line is a railway line connecting Jetalsar and Veraval.
+The Rajkot–Somnath line is a railway line connecting Rajkot and Veraval.
 It covers a distance of 190 km in Gujarat.

 History

 The initial section from Veraval to Junagadh was started in 1880 by Junagadh Railway and opened to traffic in 1888.
 The line between Rajkot to Jetalsar was started in 1880 by Rajkot–Jetalsar Railway and opened to traffic in 1890.
 Rajkot-Junagadh-Veraval section was merged with Saurashtra Railway in April 1948.
 Saurashtra Railway was merged into Western Railway on 5 November 1951.
 Gauge conversion of Rajkot–Veraval section was announced in 1996-97.
 Gauge conversion of Rajkot–Veraval has been completed in 2003.